xcore/sw_motor_control/doc/sw-guide/pwm.rst

 Pulse Width Modulation
 ======================

 The PWM driver code is written using a *client server* model.
 The client functions are designed to be run from either the main control loop or a separate thread that sits between the control loop and the PWM server thread (dependant on timing constraints defined by the speed of the control loop).
+The client and server communicate with each other through a channel and also some shared memory.
+Consequently, the client and server threads must reside on the same core.

 The PWM implementation is centre synchronised.
-This means that the output is of the form shown in the figure
+This means that the output is of the form shown in the figure.
+Having centrally synchronized PWM reduces the number of coincident edges, thus reducing switching noise as fewer FETs are switched simultaneously.

   .. image:: images/pwmFig.pdf
+     :align: center

 Configuration
 +++++++++++++